nucypher/DarkIntegers.jl/docs/src/manual.md

 ## Residue ring elements

-The next level above multi-precision integers (and built-in unsigned integers) are residue ring elements, that is, unsigned integers with the arithmetic operations performed modulo some number.
+The next level above multi-limb integers (and built-in unsigned integers) are residue ring elements, that is, unsigned integers with the arithmetic operations performed modulo some number.
 The residue ring element type [`RRElem{T, M}`](@ref RRElem) is parametrized by the number type `T` (an unsigned integer) and the modulus `M` (which is a *value* of type `T`).

-Similarly to [`MPNumber`](@ref) objects, [`RRElem`](@ref) objects can be constructed out of an integer.
+Similarly to [`MLUInt`](@ref) objects, [`RRElem`](@ref) objects can be constructed out of an integer.
 If the integer is greater than the modulus, it will be truncated (by applying `mod()`):
 ```jldoctest rrelem-basics
 modulus = UInt8(200)